Searching ...

 Land O'lakes aerial view

-A highlight of the area is Conner Preserve, an expanse of untouched beauty spanning 2,980 acres.
+A highlight of the area is Conner Preserve, an expanse of untouched natural beauty spanning 2,980 acres.
 The preserve functions as a link in the wildlife pathway between Starkey Wilderness Preserve and Cypress Creek Preserve.
 Locals get access to hiking and sports recreation between all the parks.

 There are also ranches in Land O’Lakes, as it’s still home to some of the area’s original settlers who relied on agriculture.
 However, the area mixes the old and new as developers take advantage of the former ranch and agricultural lands to support the expanding Tampa metro.
+Live on beautiful lake properties with the amenities of a master-planned community.

-The median list price in January 2023 was $440,000, with 678 homes for sale.
+The median list price in October 2024 was $445,000, with 1,142 homes for sale.
 Top neighborhoods included Dupree Lakes and Lake Padgett.

 Oldsmar

 The town started with an automobile pioneer buying thousands of acres to develop as a real estate venture.
 When it didn’t expand as he anticipated, he sold the tracts of land.
+As Tampa expanded, living here became more attractive.

-The median list price in January 2023 was $425,000, with 91 homes for sale.
+The median list price in October 2024 was $425,000, with 202 homes for sale.
 Options include some historic old Florida-style bungalows, which add to the area’s charm.

 Palm Harbor